Thesis with creative outputs

 All theses must be presented as a unified whole and address a significant research question.

-• a performance,
+• a performance

-• an exhibition,
+• an exhibition

-• writing (poetry, fiction, script or other written literary forms),
+• writing (poetry, fiction, script or other written literary forms)

-• musical composition,
+• musical composition

-• design,
+• design

-• film,
+• film

-• video,
+• video

-• e-portfolio or website,
+• e-portfolio or website

 • other new media technologies and modes of presentation.

-Relationship between the Dissertation and Creative Work
+Relationship between the dissertation and creative output

-The dissertation and the creative work should be considered as complementary, mutually reinforcing parts of a single project.
+The dissertation and the creative output should be considered as complementary, mutually reinforcing parts of a single project.
 You may argue, however, that the relationship between the two parts contributes to the originality and creativity of the whole.

 The dissertation must:

-• present the research questions address, and
+• present the research questions address

 • contextualise the research as new knowledge within the field of its production.